RidwanWaheed/tweet-audits/TRADEOFFS.md

 | **950 (95%)** | **50 requests** | **5%** | **Low** |
 | 900 (90%) | 100 requests | 10% | Very Low |

-### Industry Standards
+### Why 95%?

-Major API providers recommend 5-10% safety margins:
+I looked at what major API providers recommend and they all use 5-10% safety margins:
 - **AWS Lambda**: 90% threshold (900/1000 concurrent executions)
-- **Stripe API**: 80-90% throttling (80-90 req/sec of 100 limit)
+- **Stripe API**: 80-90% throttling
 - **GitHub API**: 90% threshold (4500/5000 req/hour)
 - **Google Cloud**: Monitor at 80-90%, alert at 95%

-Common pattern: Warn at 80-90%, hard stop at 95%.
+The common pattern is: warn at 80-90%, hard stop at 95%.

-**Decision factors:**
-- Observed 3-request gap in production; 50-request buffer provides 16.6x margin
-- Matches Google Cloud's recommended alert threshold
-- Configurable via `quota.safety-threshold` property
-- 5% quota waste prevents cascading failures
+So I went with 95% (950 requests).
+This gives me a 50-request buffer — way more than the 3-request gap I observed, providing a 16.6x safety margin.
+It wastes 5% of quota, but prevents hitting unexpected 429 errors.

+The threshold is configurable via `quota.safety-threshold` if I need to adjust it later.

 ---

 ## 3. State Management & Checkpointing

-**Decision:** JSON checkpoint + CSV output **Alternatives Considered:** Single CSV for both, database
+I use two separate files: a JSON checkpoint for runtime state and a CSV for final output.

 ### Structure